AhmedNabih/CPUSchedulersSimulator/README.md

 # Requirements To Run This Project
 * Java 8+
 * JFrame installed
+* JFreeChart 1.0.1-or-higher framework installed and library added to path, you can see additional resources for help

 # Requirements To Modify This Project
 * Must have "Requirements To Run This Project" first confirmed.